gitlabhq/omnibus-gitlab/README.md

 # Redhat/Centos
 sudo rpm -e gitlab-ce

+# Reboot to make sure everything is stopped
+sudo reboot
 ```

+To remove all users and groups created by omnibus-gitlab, before removing the gitlab package (with `dpkg` or `yum`) run `sudo gitlab-ctl remove-accounts`. *Note* All gitlab processes need to be stopped before running the command.

 To remove all omnibus-gitlab data use `sudo gitlab-ctl cleanse`.

-To remove all users and groups created by omnibus-gitlab, before removing the gitlab package (with dpkg or yum) run `sudo gitlab-ctl remove-accounts`. *Note* All gitlab processes need to be stopped before running the command.

 ### Common installation problems